PatchworkExplorer/cp4waiops-connectors/airgap.md

 skopeo login example.io
 ```

-3. Use `skopeo copy` to copy your custom connector image and gitserver image from the IBM Entitled Container Registry to your internal production grade image registry.
+3. Use `skopeo copy` to copy your custom connector image and git server image from the IBM Entitled Container Registry to your internal production grade image registry.
 Replace the <variables> in the command below where the first image points to the source image registry and the second points to the internal image registry.

 ```